repaper/gratis/Sketches/README.md

 # Connection of EPD board to Arduino

 The board needs a cable to connect to the Leonardo.
 V1 boards are 3.3V and need level conversion.
-V2 and later boards are dual voltage includine 3.3V regulator for the EPD panel and level converters.
+V2 and later boards are dual voltage including a 3.3V regulator for the EPD panel and level converters and so can directly connect to the Leonardo.

-## Level conversion for V1
+## Level conversion for V1 Boards

+**Only applies to V1 boards**

 * The EPD board is 3.3V.
 * The Arduino is 5V.